wp-plugins/step-by-step/readme.txt

 == Upgrade Notice ==

+= 0.2.0 =
+Added the ability to save or remove guides during plugin reinstall / uninstall.
+Changed base category from articles to guides during preview Added notice to indicate when guides are being previewed.
+Corrected guides displaying above all body text of the post or page.

 = 0.1.1 =
 Added the ability to preview a guide before publishing.
 Corrected bugs that were causing errors.